Rock opera: Style

 According to Fleming, rock operas are more akin to a cantata or suite, because they are not usually acted out.
-Similarly, Andrew Clements of The Guardian called Tommy a subversively-labeled musical.
+Similarly, Andrew Clements of The Guardian called Tommy a subversively labeled musical.
 Clements states that lyrics drive rock operas, which makes them not a true form of opera.
 Responding to accusations that rock operas are pretentious and overblown, Pete Townshend wrote that pop music by its very nature rejects such characteristics and is an inherently simple form.
 Townshend said that the only goal of pop music is to reach audiences, and rock operas are merely one more way to do so.
 Peter Kiesewalter, on the other hand, said that rock music and opera are "both overblown, massive spectacles" that cover the same themes.
 Kiesewalter, who was originally not a fan of opera, did not think the two styles would mix well together, but his modernized operas with rock music surprised him with their popularity at the East Village Opera Company.

 The performance of these works on Broadway has also courted controversy; Anne Midgette of The New York Times called them musicals with "no more than the addition of a keyboard and a drum set".

-Rock opera albums typically follow themes, a trait similarly held in a concept album.
-Rock operas may also include a central character to progress the album's tracks via a specific storyline.
-For example, Tommy by The Who follows the life experiences and family relationships with the titular character, The Wall by Pink Floyd chronicles the building of a metaphorical wall by the protagonist named Pink and The Black Parade by My Chemical Romance tells the tale of "The Patient" struck by cancer.